 Reading your website, your mission is to help others live a healthy, cruelty-free lifestyle.
 How did you come to this path?

-I don’t want people feeling judged, I don’t want them to feel as though they have to be vegan as this can isolate people and actually stop them from being open to hearing the truth and making changes at their own paces.
+I don’t want people feeling judged.
+I don’t want them to feel as though they have to be vegan as this can isolate people and stop them from being open to hearing the truth and making changes at their own paces.

 My husband and I started supporting Voiceless in their grants program years ago and I volunteered there for 12 months.
 It was great but I wanted to do more to spread the message.
 So I thought to myself, what else could I do?

-I didn’t really get that you could really move people through a blog, I just thought it was a little hobby thing on the side.
+I didn’t really understand that you could really move people through a blog, I just thought it was a little hobby thing on the side.
 But I saw hundreds of people lining up to see and thank them and it absolutely blew my mind that night to realise that what they were doing with their blogs was changing people’s lives.

 That’s when I thought I could create a blog and share my naturopathy and animal liberation knowledge through a creative outlet.
 You know, being able to work on branding, food photography and writing keeps things interesting.
 Plus it fits into my schedule as a mother.
 So that’s where it started.

 I did feel nervous at first but not now.
-I spend a lot of time researching so by the time I’m ready to publish I feel that it needs to be out there in the world.
+I spend a lot of time researching so by the time I’m ready to publish I feel that it needs to be out in the world.

 You have quite a bit going on with films, writing, practising yoga and running a household.
 How do you go about saying no to commitments?

 For me personally, I just go with how I feel and I shift as necessary.
-In winter for example, we pretty much have nothing on socially.
-So weekends are completely free and if we want to stay home all day as a family, we do that.
-Or sometimes we will go out for a bush walk or out to a park.
+In winter, for example, we pretty much have nothing on socially.
+So weekends are completely free, and if we want to stay home all day as a family, we do that.
+Or sometimes we will go out for a bushwalk or out to a park.

 As for work commitments once again I listen to how I feel.
 I’m very good at saying no now.
 It took a few years but I think it came with having children young and realising that it’s not a race.
-It’s important to have energy for what really matters throughout the day.
+It’s important to have the energy for what really matters throughout the day.

 What are your future plans?
 Or do you not have goals?

 Getting back to your question—I would love to make films.
 I like the concept of sharing messages in a creative way that can reach large audiences.
 It’s also fun!

 It would be awesome to write books in relation to raising awareness about animal welfare with a combination of factual information and personal experiences because that style speaks to me.
 Much like Farmageddon.
-It was jam packed with information but not in a dry text-book style.
+It was jam-packed with information but not in a dry textbook style.